Today's energy market

 Sentiment history

 How the two gauges have moved over 90 days.
 Wide gaps between the lines are the bifurcation thesis at work — that's the signal.
+Hover any point for that day's reading.

 Energy Majors E&P + Services